Broadcasting Depthkit live via CDN

 • In the left panel, under Output Groups, click Add.

-• Select HLS, and click Confirm.
+• Select MediaPackage, and click Confirm.

 • Under Stream Settings, enter the Width and Height of your Depthkit Livestream (found in the livestream_meta.txt).